By the time Mary Fairfax Somerville (1780-1872) reached her teens, her father thought she was one step away from a straight jacket.

 Mary also studied music and painting, required accomplishments for her era.
-Her painting teacher mentioned in passing that Euclid’s theories, which explained perspective in painting, also formed the basis for understanding astronomy and other sciences.
+Her painting teacher mentioned that Euclid’s theories, which explained perspective in painting, also formed the basis for understanding astronomy and other sciences.

-My father came home for a short time, and, somehow or other, finding out what I was about, said to my mother, ‘Peg, we must put a stop to this, or we shall have Mary in a strait jacket one of these days.
+My father came home for a short time, and, somehow or other, finding out what I was about, said to my mother, ‘Peg, we must put a stop to this, or we shall have Mary in a straight jacket one of these days.
 There was X., who went raving mad about the longitude!’

 He was serious.
 The accepted “wisdom” of the time warned that too much intellectual stimulation could drive a woman insane.

 Mary’s mother instead encouraged her to attend tea parties, practice her dance steps, and peruse fashion magazines.

 She discovered they were algebra equations.
 Intrigued, she commenced a life-long course of study.

 Her parents, at wit’s end, wed Mary to a distant cousin, Samuel Grieg, when she was 24.
 Her new husband had a low opinion of women’s intelligence and forbade Mary’s studies.